sevvara/ethics_fall2025/_casestudy/03-activity.md

 ---
-title: "Activity"
+title: "Interactive Activity & Discussion Questions"
 layout: single
 collection: casestudy
 permalink: /casestudy/activity/
 author_profile: true
 ---
+**How Do You Respond to Cookie Banners?**

-This interactive experiment tests your reaction time and decision-making when faced with different types of cookie banners.

-**The Hypothesis:** Research suggests that users do not read cookie banners; they merely react to visual cues. [cite_start]Dark patterns exploit this by making the "Accept" action significantly faster and physically easier to perform than the "Reject" action[cite: 63, 115].
+This interactive exercise is designed to measure how you react to different types of cookie banners.
+Research in user-experience and human–computer interaction shows that most people do not read cookie dialogs, they respond to visual cues, color emphasis, and interface layout.
+Because of this, dark patterns often make the “Accept All” option faster and easier to click than “Reject” or “Manage Preferences.”
+This activity lets you experience those dynamics directly.

 ### Instructions
 1. Click **"Start Experiment"** in the window below.